wendyverdonk93/docs/content/tools/email-template/body-and-html.md

 - Fill in the URL and press OK.
 It is possible to configure adittional parameters such as width, height,  alignment, name and title.

 ## Merchant own responsibility
-Multisafepay is not responsible for the customization of the e-mail templates.
+MultiSafepay is not responsible for the customization of the e-mail templates.
 We provide every merchant with a standard set of templates which you can use immediately after creating a merchant account.
 It is important that you have some knowledge about HTML/CSS before you start with the customization of a e-mail template.
 Feel free to contact support if you have a question.